sburkett/laravel-s3-tools/README.md

 ### Fetch a specific version of an object

 However, unlike Laravel, it can also be used to specify a specific version of an object that you wish to retrieve.
-The `versionId` field returned by `getVersions()` can be used to retrieve a specific version of an object from S3:
+The `versionId` field returned by `getObjectVersions()` can be used to retrieve a specific version of an object from S3:

 ```php
 // Fetch the image from S3